itismohan/qualtan/README.md

 ## Development notes

 The framework is designed for incremental extension.
 Add a new quality capability by first defining strict domain contracts, then implementing a pure application service, adding deterministic validato[...]

-The previous lightweight README is preserved as `README.legacy.md` for historical reference.